Somanath-KC/Trivia-API/backend/README.md

 ```

 ## API
-A flask based RESTful API for trivia application.
+A flask based REST API for trivia application.

 #### Base URL
 Base URL: This app can be run locally and is not hosted as a base URL.
 The backend is hosted at: [http://127.0.0.1:5000/](http://127.0.0.1:5000/) This is set as a proxy in the frontend configuration.